 I applied my $250 in Nike gift cards toward the purchase.
 The total rang up to $351 after $26 in tax.
 Rakuten counts the purchase before tax, so I earned 12X points on $325 in purchases.
 I put the remaining $101 on my Amex Gold to earning 101 more points.

 (Side note: I use a VPN and have run into issues collecting shopping portal points using mobile, so I gave up potentially earning 325 more points by using a desktop.
 However, I ensured that I'd earn those points without a fight, so I opted for less points in exchange for simplicity.)

 If you haven't signed up yet for Rakuten, now is a great time to do so thanks to the limited-time increase in welcome and referral bonuses.

 Total Earning: 4,001 Membership Rewards points (101 from 1X card earnings + 3,900 bonus)

 Earning Bonus Points at Grocery Stores

 Among the top credit cards for groceries, the Amex Gold card is cherished by many members of the Award Travel 101 community for earning 4X Membership Rewards points at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X).

-That earning rate can potentially be bested by The Amex EveryDay® Preferred Credit Card from American Express.
+That earning rate can potentially be bested by Amex EveryDay® Preferred Credit Card.
 Although the card earns 3X points at U.S. supermarkets on up to $6,000 per year (then 1X), you can get 50% bonus points by making 30 transactions on the card in a statement period.
 If you meet that threshold, it supercharges the grocery store earning rate to 4.5X.
 But since I haven't placed 30 transactions on the Amex EveryDay Preferred this month, I opted for the Amex Gold card to maximize my earnings.